 > Event Calendar Sponsorship: Every Street Justice edition includes a calendar of upcoming public events that involve or interest transportation/infrastructure.
-The calendar includes ANC meetings, City/County Council Meetings, Advisory Commission meetings, etc. The calendar is maybe the most-highly complimented and valued feature of Street Justice reporting.
-This sponsorship would create a branded heading and text thank you.
+The calendar includes ANC meetings, City/County Council Meetings, Advisory Commission meetings, etc. This sponsorship would create a branded heading and text thank you.
 E.g., "Street Justice Events Calendar, Powered by [Mobility Company]"

 > Website Services for Community Orgs - Sample Proposal